10 tips and tricks for lowering the cost of your car insurance

 Consider whether the added investment will save you money in the long-run or check your vehicle to see what it has included.
 Many new cars come fitted with devices such as alarms, immobilisers and tracking devices so make sure that you’re insurance provider is aware of any if you have them.

-TIP: While not technically a security measure, some insurance providers will adjust your car insurance premium with the knowledge of you having a dash cam on-board.
-Not only can this help to provide them with evidence if you have an accident that wasn’t your fault, but it can also deter potential vandals and car thieves.
+TIP: While not technically a security measure, some insurance providers will lower your car insurance premium if they know you have a dash cam on-board.
+Not only can this help to provide them with evidence if you have an accident that wasn’t your fault, but it can also deter potential vandals and thieves.

 8. Consider adding a more experienced driver to your policy

-Particularly as a young driver, adding a more experienced named driver to your policy can often save you money on your car insurance premium.
+Particularly as a young driver, adding a more experienced named driver (such as a parent) to your policy can often save you money on your car insurance premium.

-However, adding more drivers to your policy than necessary will almost always lead to an increased cost – especially if your additional drivers are under the age of 25, or have relatively little driving experience.
+However, adding more drivers to your policy than necessary will almost always lead to an increased cost – especially if your additional drivers are under the age of 25, have relatively little driving experience or previous convictions.

-Your insurance provider will always ask where you plan on parking your car both throughout the day and overnight.
+Your insurance provider will always ask where you park your car both throughout the day and overnight.

-If you can ensure them that you will be parked in a secure location throughout the day and in a locked garage overnight, the risk of your car being stolen or vandalised is significantly decreased and therefore helps to save money when renewing your insurance premiums.
+If you can ensure them that your car will be parked in a secure location throughout the day and in a locked garage overnight, the risk of your car being stolen or vandalised is significantly lower and therefore helps to save money when renewing your insurance premiums.

-TIP: Some car insurers will check the parked location of your car using geospatial technology - like Google Earth - and can refuse to deal with claims where your vehicle has been maliciously damaged or stolen if they find that you haven’t been entirely truthful - be careful not to twist the truth!
+TIP: Some car insurers will check the parked location of your car using geospatial technology - like Google Earth - and can refuse to deal with claims where your vehicle has been maliciously damaged or stolen if they find that you haven’t been entirely truthful - be careful not to twist the truth or lie as this will invalidate your policy and you’ll have to cover any costs yourself.

 10. Choose your car carefully

-No matter how long you have been driving, the make and model of your car will always be a determining factor when it comes to pricing up the cost of your car insurance premiums.
+No matter how long you have been driving, the make and model of your car will always be a determining factor when it comes to pricing up the cost of your car insurance premiums, so if you want the cheapest premiums, you’ll be better off looking at low insurance cars if you’re thinking of getting a new vehicle.

 Each car belongs to a different insurance category, which is numbered between 1 and 50, with the cheapest insurable cars grouped within 1 and 5.
 Vehicles with larger, more powerful engines will usually result in a higher car insurance premium given that the relevant statistics suggest that they are at greater risk of being involved in an accident.